mcproxy/mcproxy/README.md

         sudo mcproxy -dsvv -f <path/to/config_file>

-For more information see 'mcproxy -h' or visit our project page.
+For more information see `mcproxy -h` or visit our project page.

 Contact